Working With Copper

 …a Fish Farmer

-Far from the latest cyber threat, the notorious Toredo Worm has been attacking the undersides of boats for centuries.
+Far from the latest cyber threat, the notorious Teredo Worm has been attacking the undersides of boats for centuries.
 That is until it came face-to-face with the copper-nickel alloys that are used to protect hulls, offshore oil and gas platforms and desalinations units.
 The recent introduction of copper alloy cages keeps my fish save and healthy, reduces the need for me to give them antibiotics and dramatically cuts my maintenance costs.

 Tools to create personal decorative items, featuring intricate patterns and sophisticated shapes, have developed over thousands of years, but for me – just like my ancestors – copper is the material of choice.